PostHog/posthog.com/contents/customers/octomind.md

 Popular with fast-moving builders on [ProductHunt](https://www.producthunt.com/products/octomind), [Octomind](https://www.octomind.dev/) is an AI-powered end-to-end testing tool for developers.
 Unsurprisingly for a DevTool company, the team is engineer-led — to the point that even Maria Zahorcova, Octomind's Chief Marketing Officer, has a strong grasp of developer tools like Git.
 When it came to choosing an analytics tool, however, she was starting from scratch.

 “I’m far from an engineer myself, though I’ve always been on the technical side,” says Maria.
-“I’m also the only marketer at Octomind and I’m very new to analytics.
-Like a lot of startup marketers I’d only really used Google Analytics before.”
+“I’m also the only marketer at Octomind.
+Like a lot of startup marketers I’d used Google Analytics in other teams before.”

 Maria knew she needed a way to track marketing metrics, but also knew that Google Analytics because it could only provide high-level metrics from the marketing site — not the full user journey.
 There seemed no point knowing how many pageviews the marketing site had if she couldn’t turn that into a conversion rate or track product retention.